The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「お役に立ちたいのですが、今の状況では対応が難しいです。」

-Here, politeness and cushioning matter a lot.
+Here, politeness and cushioning are important.

-Refusing a work request
+When refusing a work request

 「できません。」